wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

     int $0x80
 ```

+TODO: instructions/opcodes, operands, sections, labels, comments, immediates, registers.

-We're sort of working backwards a bit here as we've implemented our entrypoint (\_start) and our syscall to exit first.
-The syscall using eax=1 and ebx=0 with int 0x80 allows our program to exit gracefully.
+We're working backwards a bit here as we've implemented our entrypoint (\_start) and our syscall to exit first.
+The syscall using `eax=1` and `ebx=0` with `int 0x80` allows our program to exit gracefully.
 As noted by the comment, we shall fill in the logic from the middle as we progress.

 Ok, so we've got a framework of GAS assembly to build on, but how do we convert this into an application?

 Well, it's easy.
 I'm glad you asked.

 Firstly we need to make sure our gas assembler is installed.
 I'm on Fedora, so the command is `sudo dnf install binutils`.
+From the supplementary [repository](https://github.com/wilvk/gas-asm-fib), the `docker-shell` application can spin you up an environment with the required tools already installed.

 Then we create a small shell script to run the gas assembler (as) and the linker (ld) on the output of the assembler.